 First off, you can see these devices providing a passive or active output.
 Second off, depending on the transmitter’s feature, you can select whether the device gets active or passive.

-Four-wire devices have power supplies separate from the output.
+Four-wire transmitters have power supplies separate from the output.
 So if the output is active, then you have the signal and the power supply.
 But if the device is passive, then the control system should provide the power to close the loop and send the output.

 One more thing – if the device has an active output, the input of the control system should be passive.
 But if the device is passive, the input should be active to provide power.
 Make sense?
 If not, drop me a comment and I’ll help out!